The latest KiXtart version (4.67) can be downloaded from KiXtart.org.

 With KiXtart version 4.* you can define your own functions, also called UDF (User Defined Functions).
 This is an extremely important improvement!

 Other improvements are the new FOR loops, several new functions and macros, and last but not least COM automation.

-Archived older version can be downloaded from www.kixtart.org/downloads, the official KiXtart home.
+The latest version and most older versions can be downloaded from www.kixtart.org/downloads, the official KiXtart home.

 A lot of valuable information can be found in the forums of the KiXtart Bulletin Board.

-From my former collegue Adriaan Westra, several examples of KiXtart scripts.
+From my former colleague Adriaan Westra, several examples of KiXtart scripts.

 Amongst others a script to list all file versions in a directory (Lstprtdrv.scr); we used it to check the printer driver versions installed at the office.